 Bullying is not compatible with the mission of AAUW and should not be overlooked whenever and wherever it occurs.
-Staff and volunteers should understand how to prevent bullying and be prepared to deal with it proactively and thoughtfully.
+Those who represent AAUW should understand how to prevent bullying and be prepared to deal with it proactively and thoughtfully.

 What Is Bullying?